 How do transfers work with the MCTS M•CARD system?

-While fareboxes are being installed on all buses, customers will still use paper transfers.
+During the transition to the new fare system customers can still use paper transfers.
 Once MCTS M•CARDs are available, transfers will be automatically stored on the MCTS M•CARD for those using passes or stored value (Pay-Per-Use).
 Those who are using passes do not need transfers.

 How do I use MCTS M•CARD to pay my fare?